LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

 .. admonition:: Question

-   Name the annotation on ``AbstractEntity`` to allow it handle primary key id generation of subclasses but not map to a database table itself.
+   What is the annotation that allows ``@AbstractEntity`` to handle logic related to IDs/primary keys of subclasses, yet not be mapped to a database table.

-.. ans: short answer, @MappedSuperClass
+.. ans: short answer, @MappedSuperclass

 .. admonition:: Question